DuskSystems/wayfind/README.md

 ## Performance

-`wayfind` is performant, and "wins" in all benchmarks we currently run.
+`wayfind` is fast, and appears competitive against other top performers in all benchmarks we currently run.

 This is due to a number of reasons:
 - use of recursion, rather than manual walking of a tree, which seems to perform better.
 - use of `smallvec`, allowing for storage of small parameters lists on the stack.
-- enforcement of UTF-8 up-front, which can prevent duplicate UTF-8 checks internally while extracting parameters (via `unsafe` usage).
+- enforcement of UTF-8 upfront, which can prevent duplicate UTF-8 checks internally while extracting parameters (via `unsafe` usage).

-Even without the use of `smallvec` and `unsafe`, we still tend to "win" the benchmarks.
+Even without the use of `smallvec` and `unsafe`, we still perform very well on the benchmarks.

 However, as is often the case, your mileage may vary (YMMV).
 Benchmarks, especially micro-benchmarks, should never be trusted.